henryjuho/uspopgen/index.md

 You will find folders called ```data/``` and ```scripts/``` and a ```README.md``` file containing the the text for this webpage.

+You will also see file called ```uspopgen_modules``` which contains the commands requied to load the software for the course.
+To load them issue:

+    source uspopgen_modules

 ## Data files

 The data files we will use are located in the data folder